valbuild/val/packages/lib/src/m2/expr/README.md

-# VISP
+# Visp

-VISP (as in Val-lisp) is a lisp that evaluates Val `Schema`s and `Source`s.
+Visp (as in Val Lisp or whisk in Norwegian) is a Lisp that is the output of Val `Selector`s and evaluates to `Val` objects.

+It is an INTERNAL language - it is NOT designed to be used by end-users.
+This document is architectural overview for this INTERNAL language - it is documentation for developers working on Val.

-It exists since Val clients must be able to execute a `Selector`s remotely.
+Visp exists since Val clients must be able to execute `Selector`s remotely.
 See the docs for remote `Schema`s for more about this.

 The design goals are as follows:

-- evaluates to Val objects
+- evaluate to `Val` objects
 - easy to parse and serialize
 - easy to evaluate in JavaScript
-- more concise than an AST, therefore more readable
-- based on a standard language (lisp) so it does not seem too exotic for somebody who knows lisp / functional programming
+- readable by Vals developers (for internal debugging)
+- stable language semantics to avoid breaking changes as Visp is part of the (internal) API versioning
+- does not support more functionality than what is required to serialize `Selector`s

 The non-goals are:

-- not adapted to be written by humans
+- Visp does not need to be convenient to write - `Selector`s are used to write it
-- easily understandable by end-users of Val.
-VISP code is only derived from the `Selector` DSL.
+- Visp does not need to be easily understandable by end-users of Val
-- include more functionality than what is required to serialize `Selector`s

 ## Syntax

-VISP is a lisp which only can evaluate one expression at a time.
+Visp is a Lisp which only can evaluate one expression at a time.

 Read more about how it works in sections that follows.